AI

 After the migration, run `npm run typecheck` and `npm run lint` and

-This is the integration point between the three layers.
+This is the integration point between the layers.
 The skill tells the agent what the hook means.
 The hook enforces.
-The subagent (if invoked) does the heavy lifting.
+The command routes to the skill.
 Each layer knows about the others.

 The workflow is more than 3 steps long.
-Anything you do in a single command doesn’t need a skill.
-Anything that’s “do X, then Y, then Z, then validate with W” does.
+Anything that’s “do X, then Y, then Z, then validate with W” needs a skill.
 The friction is in remembering the sequence; the skill removes it.
+The command is just the entry point — /name that routes to the skill.

 The workflow has a canonical reference.
 If you can name the file(s) that show how this is supposed to be done, you can name them in a skill.
 If you can’t, the skill won’t help — it just blesses the agent’s intuition, which is what you were trying to avoid.